 Besides pheromones, the detection of nectar scents would inform the beekeeper of nectar sources.
 When honey from specific floral sources results in premium prices, this information would be useful for telling beekeepers the start and end of the nectar flow, and like other sensors, could be especially useful when one’s colonies are in remote locations.

 Many bee diseases have specific odors, the scent of American Foulbrood, for example is well-known, and Maryland’s Apiary Inspector even has trained a dog to detect it.
 The yeast associated with Small Hive Beetles also has a specific scent an artificial nose could detect.
 Varroa mites, unfortunately, are capable of mimicking the scent of a honey bee’s cuticular hydrocarbons, right down to the level of the individual colony, so they would evade an e-nose detection system (Varroa destructor changes its cuticular hydrocarbons to mimic new hosts) as they now evade bees.
+But see the research cited below.

-Finally, environmental scents, such as the exhaust from the 2-cycle engine of a mosquito fogger, or the diesel exhaust from an unexpected vehicle in the apiary, or the spoor of a bear, etc., would all be useful information.
+Environmental scents, such as the exhaust from the 2-cycle engine of a mosquito fogger, or the diesel exhaust from an unexpected vehicle in the apiary, or the spoor of a bear, etc., would all be useful information.

 Finally, an excellent article summarizing several years of research on volatile and semi-volatile organic compounds in beehive atmospheres is Volatile and semi-volatile organic compounds in beehive atmospheres; it is Chapter 2 in in the book: Honey Bees: Estimating the Environmental Impact of Chemicals.